Research and knowledge exchange

 Royal Astronomical Society (RAS)

 The RAS encourages and promotes the study of astronomy, solar-system science, geophysics and closely related branches of science through awards, medals, prices as well as research grants.
-For current funding information, go to their website.
+For current funding information, visit the RAS website.

 Royal Commission for the Exhibition of 1851 (RC)

 The RC offers major awards to scientists and engineers for research, development and design.
-It aims to support education for the benefit of productive industry and full details of its awards are on its website.
+It aims to support education for the benefit of productive industry and full details of its awards are on the RC website.

 Royal Society (RS)

 The RS is a fellowship of the world’s most eminent scientists and is the oldest scientific academy in continuous existence.
 The RS provides a range of grant schemes to support the UK scientific community and foster collaboration between UK based and overseas scientists.
-For more information go to the funding pages of their website.
+For more information see the funding pages of the RS website.

 Royal Society of Chemistry (RSC)

 The RSC is the largest organisation in Europe for advancing the chemical sciences, with its activities spanning education, conferences, science policy and the promotion of chemistry to the public.
-The RSC funds prizes and awards and for more information on these, go to the funding pages on their website.
+The RSC funds prizes and awards and for more information on these, go to the funding pages on the RSC website.

 Social Care Institute for Excellence (SCIE)